jacomyma/mapping-controversies/_pages/tuto-1-10.md

 	energy-conversion-coreference-network.gexf
 </a><br><br></center>

-It is the network of the 3628 articles from the Wikipedia category [energy conversion](https://en.wikipedia.org/wiki/Category:Energy_conversion) (at two levels of subcategories) connected when they mention *references* in common.
-The references are the mentions and hyperlinks to external documents that you can find at the bottom of many articles (the documentary sources).
+It is the network of the 3628 articles from the Wikipedia category [energy conversion](https://en.wikipedia.org/wiki/Category:Energy_conversion) (at two levels of subcategories) connected when they have the same external *references* in common.
+On a Wikipedia page, the references are the footnotes with links to external sources that you find below the text.
+Two articles with many references in common could be said to be written with support from roughtly the same knowledge base.

 This file was harvested using the notebook [🍉&nbsp;Wikipedia category to article list](https://colab.research.google.com/github/jacomyma/mapping-controversies/blob/main/notebooks/Wikipedia_category_to_article_list.ipynb), giving this [<i class="fas fa-file-csv"></i>&nbsp;CSV file](../assets/data/1-10/wikipedia-articles-cat-energy-conversion.csv) containing the articles, that is then fed into the notebook [🫕&nbsp;Wikipedia articles to co-reference network](https://colab.research.google.com/github/jacomyma/mapping-controversies/blob/main/notebooks/Wikipedia_articles_to_co_reference_network.ipynb) that harvest Wikipedia further, and builds the network.
 We will see that in [tutorial 2.3](../2.3/).